aws-amplify/docs/docs/lib/geo/fragments/js/getting-started.md

 amplify push
 ```

-A configuration file called `aws-exports.js` will be copied to your configured source directory, for example `./src`.
+A file called `aws-exports.js` that contains all geo-related configuration information is placed in your app's source directory.

 For more information, you can visit the full [Amplify CLI Geo Maps docs](~/cli/geo/maps.md).